AgentCoop/phpcrystal/readme.md

 </p>

 ## About PhpCrystal
-PhpCrystal is an extension of the popular PHP framework Laravel shipped with a modular approach and functionalities such as Symfony annotated routing mechanism, error logging and reporting, extended MVC classes, Docker configuration, and many others.
+PhpCrystal is an extension of the popular PHP framework Laravel shipped with a modular approach and functionalities such as:
+ * Declaration and auto-generation of routes and services using annotations
+ * Error logging and reporting
+ * Extended MVC classes
+ * Docker configuration

 ## Installation
 Create a new project: